-5. Diversity and Equal Opportunities
+5. Equality, Diversity and Inclusion

 The PIRC wishes to develop as a learning organisation in which knowledge and learning are shared amongst colleagues and improvement becomes endemic.
-With this in mind, it is clearly important that colleagues are free to explore and discuss issues around diversity and difference.
+With this in mind, it is clearly important that colleagues are free to explore and discuss issues around equality, diversity and inclusion.
 Nothing in this Code of Conduct should be interpreted as seeking to prevent or constrain such discussion.